Full Alta Via 1 (2022 Season Full)

-The Fanes hut is situated on the alpine pastures of Kleinfanes above San Vigilio in Enneberg.
-The hut was built in 1928 and can look back on a long tradition.
+Rifugio Fanes, the Faneshütte, is located on the alpine meadows of Kleinfanes above San Vigilio in Enneberg.
+Built in 1928, the hut boasts a long tradition.
 The atmosphere has not changed over the years.
-Everywhere you will find photographs, memories, stories, and unique objects that remind you of the Ladin origin of the place.
-The splendid view of the Fanes Dolomites, the rich culinary offer, and the warm hospitality make a day in the Fanes hut an unforgettable experience.
+Everywhere you will find photos, memories, stories, and unique objects that remind you of the origins of this fantastic place.
+The beautiful views of the Fanes Dolomites, the rich culinary offerings, and the warm hospitality make a day in the Faneshütte an unforgettable experience.

-Ugo and Alda decided to leave the quiet village life to build a refuge on the top of Lagazuoi, 2752m, between the spring of 1964 and September 1965.
-Ever since, their family has run this mountain hut in the heart of the Dolomites.
-Many things have changed in 50 years but the spirit of Ugo and Alda and their love and respect for nature remain.
-The refuge offers private rooms and spacious dormitories with bunk beds.
+Ugo and Alda decided to leave the quiet village life in 1964 to build a rifugio on the summit of Lagazuoi, 2752m.
+Since then, the same family has run this mountain refuge in the heart of the Dolomites.
+Much has changed in 50 years, but the spirit of Ugo and Alda and their love and respect for nature remain.
+The mountain hut offers private rooms and spacious dormitories with bunk beds.
 All rooms have views of the Dolomites.
-This family-run traditional Rifugio is the perfect stop during your Alta Via 1 trek!
+This family-run traditional rifugio is the perfect stop during your Alta Via 1 trek!

-Situated on the panoramic Col dei Pass and at the foot of the southern sector walls of the Moiazza group, this Rifugio is owned by the Agordina section of the Italian Alpine Club.
-The mountain hut has shared dormitories with bunk beds and will welcome you in the friendly atmosphere of this mountain hut.
-On cold evenings you can enjoy the warmth of the fantastic duvets available in each room.
-In the morning you will be welcomed with a hearty homemade breakfast!
+Located on the panoramic Col dei Pass and at the foot of the southern side of the Moiazza mountain range, you'll find Rifugio Ceratiato, owned by the Club Alpino Italiano.
+The hut has shared dormitories with bunk beds and is tremendously welcoming.
+On cold evenings you can enjoy the warmth of the lovely blankets provided in each room.
+In the morning you are welcomed with a hearty homemade breakfast!

 Rifugio Pian di Fontana